Your ultimate guide to Slack at Dreamforce 2021

 Five steps to transform CX

 Great support requires teams to navigate multiple systems, processes and tools.
-Learn five ways that Slack optimises the agent experience, resolves issues faster and transforms CX.
+Learn five ways Slack optimizes the agent experience, resolves issues faster and transforms CX.

 Getting the most out of Slack